What is gonorrhoea?

 If you think that you might have gonorrhoea but don’t have any symptoms, we advise you wait two weeks before doing a test.
 This is because it can take up to two weeks for gonorrhoea to show up in a test.
 However, if you’re experiencing any of the symptoms listed above, you should get tested as soon as you can.

-You can get a free, confidential gonorrhoea test at a sexual health clinic like those run by Virgin Care, a genitourinary medicine (GUM) clinic, most contraception clinics and GP surgeries.
+You can get a free, confidential gonorrhoea test at a sexual health clinic, a genitourinary medicine (GUM) clinic, most contraception clinics and GP surgeries.
 If you’re under 25, you can also get tested for free at young people’s services like Brook.

-- To find your nearest sexual health service and see if it is a Virgin Care service, put your postcode in here
+- To find your nearest sexual health service, put your postcode in here

 - To find out where you can get a free online gonorrhoea test, put your postcode into the NHS location finder tool